33P/Daniel

 Comet Daniel is a periodic comet in the Solar System discovered by Zaccheus Daniel (Halsted Observatory, Princeton University, New Jersey, United States) on December 7, 1909, estimated as magnitude 9.

 Following its discovery, the returns for 1916, 1923, and 1930 were predicted but on each occasion, it was not recovered.

 The 1937 return was recovered by Shin-ichi Shimizu (Simada, Japan) on January 31 after a calculation of the comet's orbit by Hidewo Hirose (Tokyo, Japan) after he took calculations for the 1923 return done by Alexander D. Dubiago and took into account perturbations from Jupiter.

 Since then, all returns apart from 1957 and 1971 have been recovered.

 Since its first discovery, this comet's orbital period has steadily increased due to repeated close encounters with Jupiter.

-The comet nucleus is estimated to be 2.6 kilometers in diameter.
+The comet nucleus is estimated to be 1.82 km in diameter.

 At some point between 2009 January 11 and 30 the comet underwent an outburst of around 3 magnitudes, brightening from 18th to 15th magnitude.